 - Tap Widgets in the menu that appears.

 - Navigate to Google App folder and tap it.

 - Drag and drop the Search bar from inside the folder to suitable space on one of your home screens.

 - Tap and hold your home screen.
 A new menu will appear.

-- At the top of the screen will be the Google Search bar, and on the right side it will say Hide.
-Tap Hide.
+- At the top of the screen will be the Google Search bar.
+Tap and hold it and an option to remove will appear.